 The mother of three has produced nine out of 10 seasons of Pūkoro for Māori Television, a series she enjoyed working on because "it's for our kids and mokos.
 It's colourful, fun and we can play and work alongside kōhanga reo kids, and advocates of te reo."
 Her other producer credits include beginners language show Tōku Reo, Māori Television comedy Only in Aotearoa and a suite of shows recording kaumatua around the country: Kōwhao Rau, Taniwha Rau, Matangi Rau and Huia Rau.
 Meanwhile Te Kati: The Goethe Mystery was selected to screen in Māori Television's 10 year celebrations.
 The documentary saw her husband travelling to Germany to investigate the history of his whānau.

 In 2012 she was line producer on Quinton Hita's first feature, Mt Zion.
-Docudrama Māui's Hook is due for cinema release in 2018.
-Directed by Paora Joseph, the film is partly funded by Māori suicide prevention agency Te Rau Matatini.
+She went on to produce Māui's Hook, which was invited to screen at the 2018 NZ International Film Festival.
+Mixing documentary and drama, the film follows a young man who encounters five families dealing with suicide.
+Directed by Paora Joseph, it was partly funded by Māori suicide prevention agency Te Rau Matatini.

 "I always work on the premise of 'love what you do and do what you love',” says Waaka-Tibble.
 "I try to only do things that I'm passionate about.
 So everything I've worked on is something I believe in.
 I have a passion and commitment to being Māori and speaking Māori, and helping others to achieve that — something my husband Kōtuku and I had in common."

 Profile written by Natasha Harris; updated on 2 March 2020

 'Karen Te O Kahurangi Waaka-Tibble' Kura Productions website.
 Accessed 23 February 2018